uwu/shelter/packages/shelter-docs/docs/guides/injection.md

 of the branches listed in the [sheltupdate readme](https://github.com/uwu/sheltupdate) will work.

-Note that this introduces a dependency on a server, https://inject.shelter.uwu.network, but you can self host, and we do endeavour to keep the uptime and reliability of this service as good as we can possibly manage.
+Note that this introduces a dependency on a server, https://inject.shelter.uwu.network, but you can self host, and we do endeavour to keep the uptime and reliability of this service as good as we can possibly manage - indeed, we have a high availability setup for this system.
-If this server is down, your app may not open.
+If this server is down, your app likely will not open.

 The paths of these settings.json files are: